studokim/fp2022/Lua-studokim/README.md

-### An implementaion of Lambda mini-language
+### An implementaion of Lua mini-language

 This is a homework for functional programming course.

 License: LGPL for implementation code + WTFPL for test examles in miniLanguage

-Author: Vasy Pupkin, vasya@pupkin.com
+Author: Muravev Kirill, studokim@gmail.com

 Features done (append only):